leejoonli/code-every-day/log.md

 ## Thoughts

 The use of stacks is more common than I realized and can be given in many coding interviews.
 Need to brush up more on stacks and queues.

+# Day 108 (5/25/2022)

+## Stacks

+Did some independent learning about stacks.

+## Thoughts

+The implementation of stacks for certain problems is more complicated than I though.
+Looked over infix to postfix operands.
+Didn't quite understand how to read postfix at the start but after a question on geek for geeks I have a better understanding.